Ayavacae26/AyavacaCompiler/ReadMe.md

 Extra's
-For the extras I am going to try to implement arrays within this compiler What I did for this part:
+For the extras I am going to try to implement arrays within this compiler What I did for this part: created a constructor within the symbol table for adding in the array. tried to implement arrays in the parser, specifically Type type function, was unsuccessful, so i commented the code out